U.S. formally exits global climate pact amid election uncertainty

 Countries representing 51% of the world’s emissions have pledged to reduce their carbon emissions to net zero - with some going further and committing to zero out all greenhouse gases, research coalition Climate Action Tracker said.

+“Americans at the grassroots are ready to lean in on this existential issue,” said Andrea McGimsey, senior director for Environment America.

+The issue has also risen up the global investor agenda, including on Wall Street.

-Groups representing New York-based BlackRock Inc, the world’s largest asset manager, and other asset managers in the United States, Europe, Asia, Australia and New Zealand, who together manage trillions of dollars in assets, issued a joint statement urging the United States to quickly rejoin the accord.
+Groups representing New York-based BlackRock Inc BLK.N, the world's largest asset manager, and other asset managers in the United States, Europe, Asia, Australia and New Zealand, who together manage trillions of dollars in assets, issued a joint statement here urging the United States to quickly rejoin the accord.

 If Biden were to win, he could rejoin the Paris accord through a process that would take 30 days.